Practical Template Meta Programming (Part-1)

 ]

-C++ does not support such utility function by default.
-In the remaining sections of this blog, we will explore the Print function w.r.t to use of Templates.
+C++ does not support such a utility function by default.
+In the remaining sections of this blog, we will explore the Print function with respect to the use of templates.

 How do we usualy print the public members of an object in C++ ?
 We simply write code to print each members: